 Industry Standards

 You’ll also want to consider industry standards when setting your invoice payment terms.
-While the most common term is Net 30, it’s also important to know the standard for your industry.
+While the most common invoice payment terms is Net 30, it’s also important to know the standard for your industry.

 For example, the most common payment term in the construction industry is Net 90, but in the landscaping industry, it’s Net 7.
-Making sure that your invoice payment terms align with industry expectations is a crucial way to ensure that you’re paid on time while keeping your customer happy.
+Ensuring that your invoice payment terms align with industry expectations is a crucial way to ensure that you’re paid on time while keeping your customers happy.

 Client History